Septima/spatialsuite-s4/README.md

 #### In Denmark:
 Copy the standard tool [cbinfo.config.dir]/modules/custom/thirdparty/s4/tools/s4-plugin-dk-all.xml to:

+    [cbinfo.config.dir]/tools/custom/s4-plugin-[your-municipality-code]-all.xml
-    [cbinfo.config.dir]/tools/custom/s4-plugin-[your-municipality-code]-all.xml (It's important that the name starts with _s4-plugin_)
+(It's important that the name starts with _s4-plugin_)

 Add the customized tool to your profile (_panel_ is optional):
 ```xml
 <tool dir="custom" name="s4-plugin-[your-municipality-code]-all" [panel="xxx"]/>
 ```
-The tool s4-plugin-dk-all searches all of Denmark.
-You will need to customize your tool (See below)

 Comment out other tools conflicting with this tool e.g.:
 ```xml
 <!--     <tool module="spatialaddress" name="spatialaddress-plugin" /> -->
 ```

+The tool will now search all of Denmark.
+You will need to set the _municipality_ parameter in your tool (See below)

 #### Outside Denmark:
 Copy the standard tool [cbinfo.config.dir]/modules/custom/thirdparty/s4/tools/s4-plugin-all.xml to:

+    [cbinfo.config.dir]/tools/custom/s4-plugin-all.xml
-    [cbinfo.config.dir]/tools/custom/s4-plugin-all.xml (It's important that the name starts with _s4-plugin_)
+(It's important that the name starts with _s4-plugin_)

 Add the customized tool to your profile (_panel_ is optional):
 ```xml